Uganda Patriotic Movement

-The Uganda Patriotic Movement (UPM) was a defunct socialist political party in Uganda that played a crucial role in the country's political transition during the 1980s.
+The Uganda Patriotic Movement (UPM) was a socialist political party in Uganda that played a crucial role in the country's political transition during the 1980s.
 Founded by Yoweri Museveni as a left-wing splinter group from the Uganda People's Congress (UPC), the UPM represented an alternative political vision that would eventually evolve into the National Resistance Movement.

 Formation and political context

 The Uganda Patriotic Movement emerged from growing dissatisfaction within the Uganda People's Congress during the late 1970s and early 1980s.
 The party was founded as a response to what its leaders perceived as the UPC's failure to address Uganda's fundamental political and economic challenges following the overthrow of Idi Amin in 1979.
 It was a left-wing splinter group from the Uganda People's Congress (UPC).
 Yoweri Museveni, who would later become Uganda's long-serving president, established the UPM as a vehicle for his political ambitions and ideological vision.

 The formation of the UPM reflected broader tensions within Uganda's political landscape during the transitional period following Amin's regime.
 The movement represented a left-wing alternative to the established political parties and advocated for socialist principles and revolutionary change in Uganda's political and economic systems.